No products in the cart.

 It’s cucumber season!
-As a family of serious pickle-lovers, mid-July is pickle mania in our household and we usually most of our July weekends picking, pickling and canning.
+As a family of serious pickle-lovers, mid-July is pickle mania in our household, and we usually most of our July weekends picking, pickling, and canning.
 Our pickles aren’t just for the adults though – we’ve discovered they make PERFECT toddler teethers!
 These crisp, chilly dills are great for gumming, healthier than store-bought, and only take about 10 minutes to throw together!

-Name brand pickles are often heavily salted and contain preservatives or sugars you don’t want to expose new teeth and growing bodies too, so I thought I’d share our favorite classic dill recipe, made into “teething pickles” with a couple of small modifications specifically for toddlers.
+Name brand pickles are often heavily salted and contain preservatives or sugars you don’t want to expose new teeth and growing bodies to, so I thought I’d share our favorite classic dill recipe, made into “teething pickles” with a couple of small modifications specifically for toddlers.
 Added bonuses?
 DIY’ing your pickles is less expensive, way more eco-friendly, and supports your local growers.

 DIY Quick Teething Pickle Ingredients:

 Yields roughly 2 pint jars

 - 1 Lb. (about 4 Pickling Cucmbers or 6 Mini Cucumbers)

 - 6 Sprigs of Fresh Dill (Use the whole sprig!)